-How will radiation therapy affect my bowel function?
+How will radiation therapy affect my bowel function and bowel movements?

-The lining of the bowel is very sensitive to radiation and may become inflamed (a condition called enteritis) during treatments.
+The lining of the bowel is very sensitive to radiation and may become inflamed, or swollen (a condition called enteritis) during treatments.
 Radiation may also cause an inflammation of the stomach (called gastritis) or an inflammation of both the stomach and the bowel (called gastroenteritis).
 Your treatments may cause you to have:

 - Abdominal bloating or cramps.